MUTTURAJNYY/DEVOPS-2024/docker/read.md

-this is triveni my swwt heart
+this is triveni my sweet heart i love you